Neurogami/osc-repl/README.md

     :port: <port number of OSC server>

-The program runs in a loop.
+The program runs in a loop, giving you a command-line prompt, awaiting your bidding.

 You enter the OSC address pattern and args (if any) to send and hit Enter.

-Once the app is running it never reload the config file.
+Once the app is running it never reloads the config file.

-The apps sends the OSC message and awaits the next command.
+The apps sends the OSC message and waits for the next command.

 You can send integers, floats, and strings.
 Sorry, no OSC blob support.
 Or that OSC time-stamp thing either.
 As a practical matter, anecdotal experience says that 99% of the OSC use case will involve floats, and maybe integers.